joejcollins/rhapsody-angel/queens/2025-bobby.md

 ## 2025 Marked Queen

+2025-08-03 Saw the queen, eggs and brood they have stores but are not busting out.
+The weather is still dry so maybe not much nectar.

-2027-07-21 Saw the queen, raised the number of frames to 11 ready for sale.
+2025-07-21 Saw the queen, raised the number of frames to 11 ready for sale.

 2025-07-14 Saw the queen, eggs and brood.
 They are not drawing out the comb.
 Maybe because of the drought there is no nectar.